calwoo/calwoo.github.io/posts/2020-05-30-information-theory.markdown

 A lot has happened since my last post, especially the coronavirus pandemic sweeping the world.
 I am also now a senior data scientist/machine learning engineer at Prognos Health, a healthcare-tech startup focused on creating an analytics platform for analyzing clinical lab data at scale.

 This post won't have anything to do with that, but I might talk about that in the future.
 I stumbled upon some really cool stuff linking homology to information theory, and I wanted to spend some blog posts putting down my notes on the papers I'm reading regarding this.
-A lot of this material will come form the paper of Baudot-Bennequin "The homological nature of entropy".
+The goal is to get to the meat of the paper of Baudot-Bennequin "The homological nature of entropy".

 ### entropy